Search

 • Underwater welding

-Advantages of MIG Welding
+Advantages of GMAW Welding

 • Less cleanup: A shielding gas protects the arc during the welding process, meaning there is minimum spatter and slag production and less cleanup after the job is done.